Caring For Your Furniture

 Cleaning

 All the covers of Heveya mattresses can be dry cleaned.
 Washable models are specially marked.
 Please follow the textile instructions at all times (see label).
-We recommend you to clean your mattress cover at least once a year.
+We recommend you clean your mattress cover at least once a year.

 UV light